Wellcare Enhances Offering of Affordable, Quality Medicare Advantage and Medicare Prescription Drug Plans in 2026

 New in 2026 Wellcare to transition Medicare-Medicaid Plans (MMPs) demonstrations to integrated Dual Eligible Special Needs Plans (D-SNPs) in five states

-DETROIT, Nov.
-18 2025 /PRNewswire/ -- Wellcare, a company offering a comprehensive range of Medicare products and the Medicare brand and company of Centene Corporation (NYSE: CNC), will offer Medicare Advantage (MA) to over 51 million beneficiaries in 32 states and Prescription Drug Plan (PDP) products to more than 8 million members across all 50 states.
+COLUMBUS, Ohio, Nov.
+19, 2025 /PRNewswire/ -- Wellcare, a company offering a comprehensive range of Medicare products and the Medicare brand of Centene Corporation (NYSE: CNC), will offer Medicare Advantage (MA) to over 51 million beneficiaries in 32 states and Prescription Drug Plan (PDP) products to more than 8 million members across all 50 states.
 This includes 51 new counties across eight markets, with a focus on D-SNPs, enhancements to the Wellcare Spendables® card and improving member experience.
-Wellcare's PDP plans will continue to be available nationwide.
 The 2026 Medicare Annual Enrollment Period (AEP) begins Oct.
 15, 2025, and runs through Dec.
 7, 2025.
 Members who enroll by Dec.
 7, 2025, will have coverage starting Jan.
 1, 2026.

-"As we look ahead to 2026, we're excited to introduce our most comprehensive healthcare plans yet as we provide quality Medicare coverage for Michiganders across the state," said Patricia Graham, Plan President and CEO of Meridian of Michigan.
-"Wellcare of Michigan's plans are designed to meet the evolving needs of our members and continue delivering the trusted care they deserve."
+"As part of the Centene family of plans, Buckeye provides the quality and benefits of a national plan with the local care delivery and support so important to our members," said Buckeye Health Plan CEO Justin Loudon.

 "We are deeply committed to offering a diverse range of plans that support our members' health and well-being," said Wellcare Chief Executive Officer, Michael Carson.
 "We're especially excited about the continued growth and integration of our Dual Eligible Special Needs Plans, in collaboration with our federal and state partners, which help us better serve individuals who are eligible for both Medicare and Medicaid.
 Supporting the health of our aging population isn't just a priority – it's a responsibility.
 These offerings reflect our dedication to delivering quality care, improving health outcomes and creating a seamless experience for some of the most vulnerable populations in our communities."

-As part of their evolving support and product offerings for D-SNP members, Wellcare will launch the first phase of its enhanced integrated Duals model across eight states – Michigan, Arizona, Delaware, Illinois, Iowa, Ohio, South Carolina and Texas – as part of the broader transition of MMPs to integrated D-SNPs effective Jan 1, 2026.
+As part of their evolving support and product offerings for D-SNP members, Wellcare will launch the first phase of its enhanced integrated Duals model across eight states – Ohio, Arizona, Delaware, Illinois, Iowa, Michigan, South Carolina and Texas – as part of the broader transition of MMPs to integrated D-SNPs effective Jan 1, 2026.

 This shift aligns with the conclusion of the Medicare-Medicaid Financial Alignment Initiative (FAI), which phases out MMPs nationwide.
 Wellcare currently offers MMPs in five of the eight launch states (Illinois, Michigan, Ohio, South Carolina, and Texas) and will seamlessly transition members in those markets to new integrated D-SNPs that administer both Medicare and Medicaid benefits.
 The company already offers integrated D-SNP products in California, Florida, Hawaii and New Jersey, and plans to expand this model to additional markets in the coming years, based on state-specific guidelines.